What’s in This Article

 The zones you touch determine your daily spending limit:

-- Zone 1 Only: These are short but expensive trips.
+- Zone 1 Only: Short trips, but expensive.
 Walking is often a better choice for short distances in the center.

-- Zones 1–2: This covers most tourist spots.
-The daily cap is reasonable and gives you unlimited rides.
+- Zones 1 to 2: Covers most tourist spots.
+The daily cap is reasonable and gives you unlimited rides once reached.

-- Zones 1–6: You need this to reach Heathrow Airport.
+- Zones 1 to 6: You need this range to reach Heathrow Airport.
 The daily cap is higher because of the long distance.

-- Single Fares: Do not buy paper single tickets from the machines.
-They cost almost twice as much as a standard tap-in fare.
+- Single Fares: Don’t buy paper single tickets from machines.
+They cost significantly more than a standard tap-in fare.

 Tips for Saving Money on Transit Fares